Optimizing Performance in Lower Risk Betterment Portfolios

 The Role of Ultra Low-Risk Assets in a Bond Portfolio

-One of our key investing principles is to maintaining diversification.
+One of our key investing principles is maintaining diversification.
 Effective diversification means taking as little risk as possible to achieve your growth target.

 For portfolios with lower risk levels, adding in ultra-low-risk bonds can help reduce risk without adversely affecting returns.
 We consider U.S. short-term Treasuries and other US. short-term investment-grade bonds to be ultra-low-risk (although all investments carry some measure of risk).

 At every risk level, Betterment invests in a portfolio that we expect to have the highest rate of return relative to its risk.
 These portfolios are considered to be on the “efficient frontier,” or the boundary of highest returning portfolios at any given level of risk.
 By further diversifying bond holdings with ultra-low-risk assets, the Betterment Portfolio Strategy pursues higher expected returns with less risk than portfolios that do not include these low-risk assets.

-Graphically, you can see below that the highest returning portfolios for lower risk levels (i.e., levels of volatility) are portfolios that includes ultra-low-risk bonds (the black line).
+Graphically, you can see below that the highest returning portfolios for lower risk levels (i.e., levels of volatility) are portfolios that include ultra-low-risk bonds (the black line).
 Additionally, certain low risk portfolios could not be achieved at all without adding ultra-low-risk assets.
-As you can see below, portfolios constructed without ultra-low-risk bonds (the blue line) cannot achieve a volatility lower than approximately 7%.
+As you can see below, portfolios constructed without ultra-low-risk bonds (the blue line) are unable to achieve a volatility lower than approximately 7%.